-Apple on Monday unveiled a new Apple Music Voice Plan for $4.99 a month.
-The cheaper subscription tier offers access to the full Apple Music catalog to anyone — with the one caveat being that the catalog can only be accessed via Siri voice commands
+The less expensive Apple Music Voice Plan can be had for $4.99 a month.
+Apple's latest subscription tier offers access to the full Apple Music catalog to anyone — with the one caveat being that the catalog can only be accessed via Siri voice commands

 The differences between Voice, Individual, and Family Apple Music subscriptions